delapuente/qasmsim/README.md

 # qasmsim
-A QASM interpreter and quantum simulator in Rust
+> A QASM interpreter and quantum simulator in Rust.

 ## Prerequisites